SeanJM/flatman-client/README.md

 // -> div.parent-3 div.parent-2 div.parent-1
 ```

-If any of the parents has an ID, the path will algorithm will terminate.
+If any of the parents has an ID, the path algorithm will terminate.

 ```javascript
 var child;